-If you’ve never had Scottish potato scones, or Irish potato bread, you are really and truly missing out!
+If you’ve never had Scottish potato scones, or Irish potato bread, you are truly missing out!
 They’re essentially the same, but have different names in different locations.
 Even within Ireland, some call them potato bread and others call them potato cakes or farls.

 As an Amazon Associate I earn from qualifying purchases.